ADR 040: Storage and SMT State Commitments

 Separation of storage and commitment (by the SMT) will allow the optimization of different components according to their usage and access patterns.

-SC is used to directly access data.
+SS is used to directly access data.
 To avoid collisions, both

 SC will use a separate storage namespace (they could use the same database underneath).

-SC will store each
+SS will store each record directly (mapping

 SMT is a merkle tree structure: we don't store keys directly.
 For every